 Everest trekking in Nepal

-Everest trekking offer you great opportunity to have unique experiences.
-Everest area is situated in eastern part of Nepal.
-It is protected by the Sagarmatha National Park, established in 1976 with an area of 1148 square kilometers and is recognized as a UNESCO World Heritage Site of "outstanding universal value".
+Everest region is situated in the eastern part of Nepal.
+It is protected by the Sagarmatha National Park, established in 1976 with an area of 1148 square kilometres and is recognized as a UNESCO World Heritage Site of "outstanding universal value".
 The park is largely composed of the rugged terrain and gorges of the high Himalayas.
 Altitude ranges from 2845 meters (9,330ft) above sea level to the 8848 meters (29,028ft) top of the world, Mt.
 Everest.

 Asian Hiking Team main goals of an Everest Trekking are to visit Everest base camp at an elevation of above 5370 meters.
-However, you cannot see Everest from the base camp, so most trekkers’ climb Kalapattar, a 5545 meters bump on the southern flank of Pumori (7145 meters) which is highly rewarding for the incredible views of Everest and the surrounding peaks are the inescapable fare while we ascend Kalapathar.
+However, you cannot see Everest from the base camp, so most trekkers’ climb Kalapattar, at 5545 meters bump on the southern flank of Pumori (7145 meters) which is highly rewarding for the incredible views of Everest and the surrounding peaks are the inescapable fare while we ascend Kalapathar.

 To do Everest region trekking, either you can walk from Jiri 10/12 days or drive to Salleri (Phaplu) the district head office and walk 7/8 days or fly to Lukla and walk 6/7 days.
 Many trekkers or climbers fly to Lukla and take two days to reach Namche Bazaar.
 There are many trekking routes into the Everest region like Everest base camp, Chola Pass trekking, Chhukum valley trekking, Gokyo trekking, three high passes trekking, Gokyo Renjola pass trekking, Amphulatse pass trekking, Rolwaling trekking, Sherpini col trekking etc.